Weswit/Lightstreamer-example-RoomBall-adapter-java/README.md

 * Download *Lightstreamer Server* (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](http://www.lightstreamer.com/download.htm), and install it, as explained in the `GETTING_STARTED.TXT` file in the installation home directory.
 * Make sure that Lightstreamer Server is not running.
-* Get the `deploy.zip` file of the [proper release](https://github.com/Lightstreamer/Lightstreamer-example-RoomBall-adapter-java/releases), unzip it, and copy the `RoomBall` folder into the `adapters` folder of your Lightstreamer Server installation.
+* Get the `deploy.zip` file of the ["Release for Lightstreamer 7.3" release](https://github.com/Lightstreamer/Lightstreamer-example-RoomBall-adapter-java/releases), unzip it, and copy the `RoomBall` folder into the `adapters` folder of your Lightstreamer Server installation.
 * [Optional]  Customize the logging settings in log4j configuration file `RoomBall/classes/log4j2.xml`.
 * Launch Lightstreamer Server.
 * Test the Adapter, launching the [Lightstreamer - Room-Ball Demo - HTML Client](https://github.com/Lightstreamer/Lightstreamer-example-RoomBall-client-javascript) listed in [Clients Using This Adapter](#clients-using-this-adapter).